 Wear loose, comfortable clothing that you can push above your knees and elbows.
 Sleeveless tops are helpful if you have shoulder issues.
 Loose necked tee shirts or very open scoop necked shirts or button up shirts allow us to get to the area if you have upper back tension/pain or neck pain if you have pain in these areas.
 If you have mid back pain and you wear a brazier, please wear one that opens in the back for better access.
 Sports bras are often in the way.
 You'll need to remove your shoes and socks - at the table!
 Wear your shoes to the tables!

 Eat something before you come.
 Even a few crackers or an energy bar is better than an empty stomach.
-Acupuncture moves energy in your body and that can make some people lightheaded.
+Acupuncture moves energy in your body and, if you blood sugar is already low, that can make some people lightheaded.

 Don't exert yourself physically two hours before and two hours after your treatment.
 Examples of exerting yourself physically are:

 The idea here is that you don't want to sweat or exhaust yourself right before or right after acupuncture.
 Your vital energy (your Qi) is scattered by extreme exercise and lost when sweating.
-If you come to acupuncture at these times we will be recovering you from that experience rather than making as much progress on your main concerns.
+If you come to acupuncture at these times you will be recovering from that experience rather than making progress on your main concerns.